 Description: The CEDS is a useful document that describes the region’s economic situation, regional goals and objectives to improve the economy, and notable developments.
 This document enables our region to access funding from the U.S. Economic Development Administration.

 Description: As of February 24th, 2015, SWWRPC completed an interactive online Cemetery map that allows individuals to find family members in the City of Dodgeville East Side Cemetery.
+In March 2017, SWWRPC completed the Linden Cemetery Map for the village of Linden and renew the template of the online map.

 Description: As a designated Economic Development District of the U.S. Economic Development Administration (EDA), SWWRPC provides economic development planning and coordination assistance to our counties.
 At the heart of this work is the Comprehensive Economic Development Strategy (CEDS).
 This five-year plan is updated annually by a regional committee of economic development stakeholders and plays a critical role in keeping our counties eligible for and attracting EDA funding into the region.